thanos-io/thanos/docs/storage.md

 `bucket_lookup_type` can be `auto`, `virtual-hosted` or `path`.
 Read more about it [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html).

-For debug and testing purposes you can set
+For debug and testing purposes you can se

 * `insecure: true` to switch to plain insecure HTTP instead of HTTPS